-Coastal Plain geological formations are unconsolidated sedimentary deposits of very recent age (Pleistocene and Holocene) lying unconformably on ancient crystalline rocks (Cooke 1936; Miller 1971:74).
-The Pleistocene sediments are organized into topographically distinct, lithologically but similar, geomorphic units, or terraces, parallel to the coast.
-The sites are located in an area identified by Cooke (1936) as part of the Pamlico terrace, which includes the between the recent shore and an abandoned shore line about 25 feet AMSL.
+Coastal Plain geological formations are unconsolidated sedimentary deposits of very recent age (Pleistocene and Holocene) unconformably lying on ancient crystalline rocks (Cooke 1936; Miller 1971:74).
+The Pleistocene sediments are organized into topographically but lithologically distinct, similar, geomorphic units, or terraces, parallel to the coast.
+The sites are located in an area identified by Cooke (1936) as part of the Pamlico terrace, which includes the land between the recent shore and an abandoned shore line about 25 feet AMSL.
 Cooke (1936:7) notes that evidence of ancient beaches and swales can still be seen in the Pamlico formation and this likely contributed to the ridge and trough topography present in some areas.